slint-ui/slint/docs/langref/src/concepts/file.md

-# `.slint` Files
+# The `.slint` File

+`.slint` is the file extension typically used for files containing a user interface description written in the Slint language.

 Each `.slint` file defines one or several components.
 These components declare a tree of elements.
-Each declared component may be used under its name as an element later.

 Components form the basis of composition in Slint.
 Use them to build your own re-usable set of UI controls.
+You can use each declared component under its name as an element n another component later.

 Below is an example of components and elements: